Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Simulation of the rBergomi model

+\end{proposition} Proposition \ref{prop: kernel approximation} justifies approximating the kernel by a finite exponential sum on $[\tau, T]$, while leaving the singular contribution near the origin to be treated separately.
+This is precisely the rationale behind our modified construction below.

-Here, $\sigma = \exp(\frac{\pi\mathcal{K}(k)}{\mathcal{K}(k')})$ with $k = \frac{a}{b}$, $k'=\frac{\sqrt{b^2-a^2}}{b}$ and $\calK(k)$ the complete elliptic integral of the first kind with modulus $k$. \end{theorem} Since $K$ is singular at the origin, the approximation $K^N(t)$, as stated in the above theorem, is pointwise meaningful on an interval $[\tau, T]$ with $\tau >0$.
-Moreover, as $K$ only appears inside the integrals of $I_t$, one could expect that the kernel approximation is valid in some $L^p([0, T])$ sense for $p \geq 1$.
+Several quadrature-based constructions for power-law kernels have been proposed in the literature.
+As $K$ only appears inside the integrals of $I_t$, one could expect that the kernel approximation is valid in some $L^p([0, T])$ sense for $p \geq 1$.
 For instance, Bayer and Breneis \cite{bayer2023markovian} used Gaussian quadrature to achieve a sub-polynomial convergence rate of the $L^2$-error.
-Due to the better integrability property of $K$ at $t = 0$ than $K^2$, they later proposed in \cite{bayer2023weak} to minimize the $L^1$-error with a faster convergence rate.
-However, for the purpose of model calibration, it is crucial that our kernel approximation permits the computation of gradients with respect to the Hurst index $H$.
-This requirement leads us to adopt the algorithm studied in \cite{jiang2017fast}, which combines Gauss-Jacobi and Gauss-Legendre quadrature on geometric-spacing intervals.
-This scheme effectively controls the $L^\infty$-error and, most importantly, enables stable gradient computation that alternative kernel approximation schemes generally fail.
-In addition, it could work even for the hyper-rough case where $H \in (-3/2, 0)$.
+Due to the better integrability of $K$ at $t = 0$ than $K^2$, they later proposed in \cite{bayer2023weak} to minimize the $L^1$-error with a faster convergence rate.
+However, for the calibration problems considered in the present paper, it is important that the kernel approximation permits reliable computation of gradients with respect to the Hurst index $H$.
+This motivates us to adopt the SOE framework in \cite{jiang2017fast}, which combines Gauss-Jacobi and Gauss-Legendre quadrature on geometric-spacing intervals.
+Besides providing explicit uniform approximation control on $[\tau, T]$, this construction is well-suited to stable implementation and differentiation with respect to $H$.

-To further enhance accuracy by explicitly handling the singularity, we keep the kernel exact for the first time step and approximate the remainder using SOE.
-There is no discernible accuracy improvement to treat the kernel exact for more than one time step, as shown in \cite{bennedsen2017hybrid} and \cite{romer2022hybrid}.
-We thus define our modified kernel approximation as
+To further improve the accuracy, we avoid approximating the singularity at the origin by exponentials.
+Instead, we keep the kernel exact on the first interval and approximate only the remainder by SOE.
+This follows the same principle as in existing hybrid constructions \cite{bennedsen2017hybrid, romer2022hybrid}, where the local singular contribution is separated from the history part.
+Moreover, there is no discernible accuracy improvement to treat the kernel exactly for more than one time step, as shown in \cite{bennedsen2017hybrid, romer2022hybrid}.
+Accordingly, our contribution is to tailor this principle to the present calibration setting by combining a first-step exact treatment with the SOE approximation framework of \cite{jiang2017fast} and an exact Gaussian simulation of the resulting multifactor structure.
+As a consequence, the history terms can be updated recursively without introducing spurious cost growth.
+This feature helps to improve the numerical robustness of the proposed mSOE scheme.
+We therefore define our modified kernel approximation as